flytbase/apidoc/source/includes/position_setpoint.md

 This command commands the vehicle to go to a specified location and hover.
 It overrides any previous mission being carried out and starts hovering.

 ###Parameters:

+    Following parameters are applicable for onboard cpp and python scripts.
+Scroll down for their counterparts in RESTFul, Websocket, ROS.
+However the description of these parameters applies to all platforms.

     Arguments:

     Argument | Type | Description